-FileVault is a Disk encryption program for macOS that saves your data if your Mac is ever stolen or misplaced by encrypting the hard disk.
+FileVault is a Disk encryption program for macOS that saves your data if your Mac is ever stolen or misplaced.
 So, a misplaced macOS is not something to worry about.
-FileVault is whole-disk encryption that secures Mac by encrypting all the data at rest on its hard drive.
+FileVault is a whole-disk encryption that secures Mac by encrypting all the data at rest on its hard drive.

-FileVault is a term used for disk encryption specified for Mac.
-It was introduced with macOS Panther (10.3), and since OS X 10.7 “Lion” was launched, it’s been in the current incarnation.
-Using XTS-AES 128 block cipher technology, FileVault secures your Mac’s hard disk.
-Whenever your Mac is started, you are required to put the password if FileVault is opened.
+FileVault is a term for disk encryption specified for Mac.
+It was introduced with macOS Panther (10.3) and has been in its current incarnation since OS X 10.7 “Lion” was launched.
+Using XTS-AES 128 block cipher technology, FileVault secures your Mac’s hard drive.
+Whenever your Mac is started, you are required to enter the password if FileVault is opened.
 Without entering the required password, the data is not recognized.

-At the time of FileVault disk encryption, a password and a recovery key are given to enter your Mac.
+This will be the same password you create while encrypting the hard disk via FileVault.
 Without this password, nobody could access the original data from the drive.
 Even you couldn’t reach the data.

 However, the recent OS X versions have allowed users to access their data using an iCloud account.